ICI3D/MMED/projects/RespPathogen.md

 ## Potential research question(s)

-Some sort of scenario analysis - e.g. earlier introduction of vaccination to South Africa - or model selection questions (e.g. which HIV Harare in model)
+- Some sort of scenario analysis, for example:
+  - Earlier introduction of vaccination to South Africa
+  - Model selection questions (e.g. which HIV Harare model)

 ## Resources